 - Share only trusted resources.

 You are free to talk about your feeling and emotions.
-However, please do not share content that might have a dangerous impact on others such as if it encourages people or provides information about how people can end their life.
+But, please do not share content that might have a dangerous impact on others such as if it encourages people or provides information about how people can end their life.

 Content we do not allow